bryanhunter/lean-and-fp/README.md

 # lean-and-fp
-Presentation materials for "Lean and Functional Programming"
+Materials for presenting "Lean and Functional Programming".
+Please see the *branch* for each conference or event where the content was presented.